-Weight is good and very manageable, size is also really good and the lens is comfortable and easy to shoot with.
+The weight is good and very manageable, the size is also really good and the lens is comfortable and easy to shoot with.

-Focusing is smooth, the aperture is a de-click ring and also very smooth.
-I personally prefer click apertures though, unless the lenses are ultra fast.
+Focusing is smooth, the aperture is a de-click ring, and also very smooth.
+I personally prefer to click apertures though, unless the lenses are ultra-fast.
 Like I wish the Kipon 40mm f0.85 II had a de-click so you could shoot between f0.85 and f1.4, but still, that thing is a phenomenal lens.
-No cheating either with plastic elements (*cough, Mitakon), all-glass elements.
+No cheating either with plastic elements (*cough, Mitakon), or all-glass elements.

 There are 6 elements in 6 groups, 9 aperture blades with a surprisingly close minimum focus distance of 50mm.

-I also want to point out that the lens comes with two lens caps, a slide over aluminum cap, which I usually hate because they never fit with precisions with these cheap lenses, except theirs fits perfectly.
+I also want to point out that the lens comes with two lens caps, a slide-over aluminum cap, which I usually hate because they never fit with precisions with these cheap lenses, except theirs fits perfectly.
 I think that for this reason they also are giving us a traditional plastic lens cap, so you have options.
-Their slide on metal cap even has the strip of velvet on the inside.
+Their slide-on metal cap even has a strip of velvet on the inside.

 I thought this was a really cool touch and it’s nice to see them actually caring about the user like this.